Coronary artery diseaseAngina; Atherosclerosis; Heart disease

 - Nitroglycerin ointment is applied by measuring out an even amount on an applicator paper and then placing, not rubbing or massaging, it on the chest, stomach, or thigh.
 Any ointment that remains from the previous application should be removed.

-Long-acting forms may lose their effectiveness over time, so doctors generally schedule nitrate-free breaks to prevent tolerance.
+Long-acting forms may lose their effectiveness over time, so doctors generally schedule a daily nitrate-free break to prevent tolerance (usually overnight).

 Nitrates can have many side effects, some of which can be serious.